drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

-where $C_{t}$ and $T_{t}$ are the thermal capacitance and temperature of the TPT layer, respectively; $R_{con,pv,t}$ is the conductive thermal resistance between the PV layer and TPT layer; $R_{con,t,co}$ is the conductive thermal resistance between TPT layer and conducting pipe; and $R_{con,t,in}$ is the conductive thermal resistance between the TPT and insulator.
-The thermal resistance between these elements can be calculated by using Eqs.
+where $C_{t}$ and $T_{t}$ are the thermal capacitance and temperature of the TPT layer, respectively; $R_{con,pv,t}$ is the conductive thermal resistance between the PV layer and TPT layer; $R_{con,t,co}$ is the conductive thermal resistance between the TPT layer and conducting pipe; and $R_{con,t,in}$ is the conductive thermal resistance between the TPT and insulator.
+The thermal resistance between these elements can be calculated using Eqs.
 (43) and (44) [46](#_ENREF_46)\[\]:

 $R_{con,t,co} = \frac{1}{A_{t,co}h_{con,t,co}}\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ (43)$